SARRA-cropmodels/SARRA-data-download/README.md

     cd SARRA_data-download
     python get_AgERA5_data.py

-The previous command triggers the download of all the data of the month of the last available date in AgERA5.
+The previous command triggers the download of all the data of the month of the last available date in AgERA5, every day at 12:00 PM.
 Download will be performed by default on an extent covering all West Africa.
 Output files will be daily geotiffs, as required to run SARRA-O.

 For example, if the current date is 2022-09-15, the last available date in AgERA5 will be 2022-09-07, thus, the script will download all data from 2022-09-01 to 2022-09-07.